newhouse/primus-rooms-adapter/README.md

 In addition to the inherited API mentioned above, `primus-rooms-reverse-wildcard-adapter` does support some additional settings/options.
 Here they are with their defaults listed and a brief description:
   1. `enabled: true`: Boolean indicating whether or not the wildcard-portion of this adapter should actually perform wildcard-related actions.
 Perhaps you want to disable it sometimes or for some reason, and this is your way.
   2. `delimitter: ':'`: String indicating what delimitter your room naming convention uses.
 This is what will be used to split up rooms being targeted for broadcasts in order to find all other rooms that match the target pattern.
-  3. `wildcarIndicator: '*'`: String indicating what character(s) should be consisdered a "wildcard".
+  3. `wildCardIndicator: '*'`: String indicating what character(s) should be consisdered a "wildcard".
 Perhaps the default `*` is significant in your realm and you want to change it, and this is your way.
   4. `occupiedKey: '_o'`: String to be used internally by the wildcard plugin for managing which rooms and room paths are occupied.
-Perhaps in your world you will be naming rooms or sub-rooms `_o`, and this is your way to make that screw up the wildcard internals.
+Perhaps in your world you will be naming rooms or sub-rooms `_o`, and this is your way to make that not screw up the wildcard internals by using something else.

 ## Tests